menandmice/micetro_docs/guides/admin-manual/failover_management_isc.rst

 2. In the left sidebar, under :guilabel:`DHCP Services`, select :guilabel:`ISC DHCP`.

-3. Select the server you want to view, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the **Row (...) menu``.
+3. Select the server you want to view, and then select :guilabel:`Failover management` either on either the :guilabel:`Action` or the Row :guilabel:`...` menu``.

 4. The Failover Management window will show all relationships associated with the selected server.

    .. image:: ../../images/failover-view.png
-      :width: 65%
+      :width: 75%

 For ISC DHCP services, scopes engaged in failover relationships are grouped and labeled as such in the Authority column on the DHCP Scopes view on the IPAM page.
 Additionally, the Failover Relationship column displays the name of the specific failover relationship the scope belongs to.
 The right pane shows failover information for the selected server.

    .. image:: ../../images/failover-view-isc.png
-      :width: 65%
+      :width: 75%

 Creating Failover Relationships for ISC DHCP
 --------------------------------------------